This is my fabulous cheese chile relleno recipe! Simple and tasty!

 I place my sauce pan on the stove and turn the heat to medium.
-I add 1 – 2 tablespoons of olive oil and once that heats up, I add a small diced onion.
+Then I add 1 – 2 tablespoons of olive oil and once that heats up, I add a small diced onion.
 I let it cook for 5 minutes and add the can of tomatoes, oregano, cumin, chili powder and salt.
 This will be very chunky, so if you like smoother sauce, use crushed tomatoes and some chicken stock.

 I’m a chunk-a-lunk-a-licious kind of a gal.

-I let the sauce simmer for 10 minutes and as it cooks, I start on the chile relleno.
+I let the sauce simmer for 10 minutes and as it cooks, I finally start on the chile relleno.

 Hatch Green Chiles in all their Glory